Veracruz: Ecosystems

 Most of Veracruz's native forests have been destroyed and replaced by scrub and secondary communities of trees.
-From 1900 to 1987, over 18553 km2 of forest were logged, resulting in the loss of habitat and biodiversity.
-Much of the logging is due to commercial timber, search for tropical hardwoods, and the clearing of land for local farmers, especially for cattle grazing.
-Only 20% of Veracruz's original ecosystem remains, with 64% transformed by human exploitation.
+From 1900 to 1987, over 18553 km2 of forest were logged, resulting in loss of habitat and biodiversity.
+Much of the logging is for commercial timber, the search for tropical hardwoods, and the clearing of land for local farmers, especially for cattle grazing.
+Only 20% of the state's original ecosystem remains, with 64% transformed by human exploitation.
 Despite some efforts at conservation and reclamation, exploitation continues to put pressure on remaining wild areas.

 The state has 31 environmentally protected areas in 21 different municipalities.
-Nine are urban parks, three are national parks (Pico de Orizaba, Cofre de Perote and San José de los Molinos).
-The Cofre de Perote National Park is 11,700 hectares of pine and oyamel forest, which was created in 1937.
-The Los Tuxtlas Biosphere Reserve covers the municipalities of Ángel R. Cabada, Santiago Tuxtla, San Andres Tuxtla, Catemaco, Soteapan, Mecayapan, Pajapan and Tatahuicapan for a total of 155122 ha.
-It contains various volcanos such as San Martín and Santa Marta and rich biodiversity as it stretches from sea level to higher elevations, with 16 climate regions groups into four climate types.
+Nine are urban parks; three are national parks (Pico de Orizaba, Cofre de Perote, and San José de los Molinos).
+The Cofre de Perote National Park, created in 1937, is 11,700 hectares (19,027.1 acres) of pine and oyamel (a species of conifer) forest.
+The Los Tuxtlas Biosphere Reserve covers the municipalities of Ángel R. Cabada, Catemaco, Mecayapan, Pajapan, San Andrés Tuxtla, Santiago Tuxtla, Soteapan, and Tatahuicapan for a total of 155,122 hectares (383,314.8 acres).
+It contains various volcanoes, such as San Martín and Santa Marta, and rich biodiversity as it stretches from sea level to higher elevations, with 16 climate regions grouped into four climate types.

 Forest types range from evergreen tropical rainforest to pine.
-75% of species here are also found in Central America and there is a total of 2,368 plant species.
-Some, such as Costus dirzoi, Daphnopsis megacarpa, Eugenia sotoesparzae, Inga sinacae, Miconia ibarrae, Mormodes tuxtlensis, and Thelypteris rachyflexuosa, are native only to this area.
-Wildlife includes 102 mammal species, 49 amphibian, 109 reptilian, 561 bird species and more.
-Species in danger of extinction include the jaguar, spider monkey and anteater.
+Seventy-five percent of the species here are also found in Central America and there is a total of 2,368 plant species.
+Some—such as Costus dirzoi; Daphnopsis megacarpa; Eugenia sotoesparzae; Inga sinacae; Miconia ibarrae; Mormodes tuxtlensis; and Thelypteris rachyflexuosa—are native only to this area.

-The Veracruz Reef System is also considered to be a national park and is mostly off the coast of Veracruz city, Boca del Río and Alvarado.
-The area includes coral reefs, seaweed beds and other marine vegetation, covering an area of 52239 ha.
-There are seventeen reefs in total, some of which jut above the surface to form small islands.
+The Veracruz Reef System—mostly off the coast of the city of Veracruz, Boca del Río, and Alvarado—is also considered a national park.
+The area includes coral reefs, seaweed beds, and other marine vegetation, covering an area of 52,239 hectares (129,085.4 acres).
+There are 17 reefs in total, some of which jut above the surface to form small islands.
 This system links with the reef systems of Campeche and Yucatán.